 - Banks, underwrites and brokerages earn sizeable fees as intermediaries.
 They not only have to sacrifice this income but also must invest in new technology

 - Bitcoin got hit by scandals such as Silk Road (online illegal drug market) and Mt.
 Gox (Tokyo-based Bitcoin trading exchanging closed and filed for bankruptcy due to missing assets).
-These incidents highlighted the importance of trusted position held by financial organizations as intermediaries validating the authenticity of monetary transactions.
+These incidents highlighted the importance of trusted position held by financial organisations as intermediaries validating the authenticity of monetary transactions.

 Below I benchmark blockchain against some of the characteristics of disruptive innovation that the world has been experiencing to reassure if blockchain would qualify to be one.